shasuruvalli/mslearn-synapse/Instructions/Labs/08-Synapse-Link-with-Dataverse.md

     > **Note**: Be sure to remember this password!

 8. Wait for the script to complete - this typically takes around 15 minutes, but in some cases may take longer.
-While you are waiting, review the [What is Azure Synapse Link for Dataverse?](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/export-to-data-lake) article in the Azure Synapse Analytics documentation.
+While you're waiting, review the [What is Azure Synapse Link for Dataverse?](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/export-to-data-lake) article in the Azure Synapse Analytics documentation.

 ## Configure Storage Account for Owner Access ##
 > **[!IMPORTANT]**
 > The system administrator in your organization should determine and assign appropriate permissions to create and update dataverse tables with Synapse storage accounts.
 This is for demonstration purposes and assumes you have appropriate permissions to *add user* to your **role assignments**

-1. Navigate back to your portal and open the resource group that was just created for you.
+1. Navigate back to your portal and open the resource group that was created for you.
-2. In the Resource group select the datalake within the resource group.
+2. In the Resource group, select the data lake within the resource group.

 ![navigation to datalake in Azure Portal](./images/set-datalake-security-iam.png)

-3. Next, select **Access Contrl (IAM)** in the left pane of the portal.
-If you pane is not showing, click on the *hamburger* icon in the top left of the portal which appear as three horizontal lines.
+3. Next, select **Access Control (IAM)** in the left pane of the portal.
+If your pane isn't showing, select on the *hamburger* icon in the top left of the portal, which appear as three horizontal lines.

 ![select access control IAM settings](.images/../images/select-access-control.png)